fmatter/TuCaLex/README.md

 #

 Tupian ‘to take’.
-Though no PTG has been reconstructed, the correspondence *r:t exists elsewhere (and syllable-final *r is in fact reconstructed as *t by Meira & Drude). *Jat?
-Clearly different from the Cariban forms.
+Though no PTG form has been reconstructed, the correspondence \*r:t exists elsewhere (and syllable-final \*r is in fact reconstructed as \*t by Meira & Drude).
+Maybe *_jat_?

 | Form | Language | - | - | - |